 The Bandwidth Usage report displays network bandwidth usage information.
 The report consists of Flow Monitor dashboard reports that summarize the incoming and outgoing traffic for Flow Monitor groups and hosts.

-- Source and the selected time period.

-Source and the selected time period.

-- S Bandwidth Usage by Host displays bandwidth usage summaries for the top <n> hosts that are using the most bandwidth during the selected time period.
+- § Bandwidth Usage by Group displays bandwidth usage summaries for the top <n> Flow Monitor groups for the selected time period. - S Bandwidth Usage by Host displays bandwidth usage summaries for the top <n> hosts that are using the most bandwidth during the selected time period.